NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Windlass Bola.md

 * * *

 **Effect** The cord of the bola snakes out as you throw it, allowing the weapon to wrap around a group of enemies.
-You use the bolas to attempt a ranged [[Actions/Trip|Trip]] against all creatures in a 5-foot burst within the weapon's first range increment.
+You use the bolas to attempt a ranged [[Actions/Trip|Trip]] against all creatures in a @Template\[burst|distance:5\] within the weapon's first range increment.
 Roll a separate Athletics check for each target.
 Each attempt counts toward your multiple attack penalty, but don't increase your penalty until you have made all the attempts.

 *Source: Pathfinder Treasure Vault*
 *OGL*